biaslab/biaslab-hugo/content/teaching/bmlip.md

 In principle, you can download all needed materials from the links below.

-### Books
+### Lecture Notes

-Please consider downloading the following books/resources:
+The lecture notes are mandatory material for the exam:

 - Bert de Vries (2022), [PDF bundle of all lecture notes for lessons B0 through B12](https://github.com/bertdv/BMLIP/blob/master/output/BMLIP-5SSD0-lecture-notes.pdf).
 - Wouter Kouw (2022), [PDF bundle of all probabilistic programming lecture notes for lessons W1 through W4](https://github.com/bertdv/BMLIP/blob/master/output/BMLIP-5SSD0-prob-prog.pdf).

+### Books

+The following books are optional but very useful for additional reading:

 - [Christopher M.
 Bishop](http://research.microsoft.com/en-us/um/people/cmbishop/index.htm) (2006), [Pattern Recognition and
 Machine